Header Fragment

 Question:

-Tell me about a time when you had to manage conflicting stakeholder expectations.
-How did you handle it?
+Tell me about a time when you had to manage a project with very tight resources.
+How did you make it work?

 Answer: